jsdlv/jsdlv/README.md

 # Hello, my name is Jorens, and I am Software Developer

 Other people describe me as a friendly, punctual and hardworking person.<br><br>
-One of my passions is the Formula 1 World Championship.
-I like to follow Formula 1 competitions and create various databases where I collect various types of information and statistics about and around Formula 1.
+One of my passions is the Formula One World Championship.
+I like to follow Formula One competitions and create various databases where I collect various types of information and statistics about and around Formula One.
 <br><br>
 Besides that, I enjoy watching movies, taking walks, and simply listening to music.